fabric8-quickstarts/spring-boot-camel-xml/README.md

-# Spring-Boot Camel XML QuickStart
+# Spring-Boot and Camel XML QuickStart

 This example demonstrates how to configure Camel routes in Spring Boot via a Spring XML configuration file.

 The application utilizes the Spring [`@ImportResource`](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/context/annotation/ImportResource.html) annotation to load a Camel Context definition via a [camel-context.xml](src/main/resources/spring/camel-context.xml) file on the classpath.

-IMPORTANT: This quickstart can run in 2 modes: standalone on your machine and on your Single-node OpenShift Cluster

 ### Building